lingthio/Flask-User/docs/source/api_user_manager.rst

 UserManager class
 =================

-This class implements most of Flask-User's functionality.
+The UserManager class implements most of the Flask-User functionality.

-Flask-User can be configured by changing the :ref:`UserManager__Settings`.
+Flask-User can be customized by extending or overriding any of the methods listed below.

-Flask-User can be customized by implementing the ``customize()`` method.
+.. seealso:: :ref:`UserManager__Settings` to configure Flask-User settings.

 .. autoclass:: flask_user.user_manager.UserManager
     :no-undoc-members: